About the National German Exam

 • Identifying supporting details refers to understanding specific and significant pieces of information found in the text.
 Supporting detail questions often involve identifying who, what, when and where, and, especially when the source material is a chart or graph, how much.

 • Comprehending vocabulary refers to recognizing familiar words and also to understanding the meaning of words or phrases that may not be familiar.
-These questions ask students to:
+Vocabulary keys do not need to express the term in the stem EXACTLY; an approximation is adequate.

-- Derive the meaning of a word from its context
+- derive the meaning of a word from its context.
+Asking for one-word synonyms out of context should be avoided, especially in levels 2-4.